cca/vault_indus_dedupe/readme.md

 Included is a test.json file of example items that demonstrate different scenarios, meant to be processed with the `--dry-run` flag.
 It should show that one item exists only in the INDUS filestore, one in the main, and one in both with no differences in the file list.

-@TODO generate an items JSON file for INDUS items deleted as part of our retention procedures.
-These items aren't captured in an `eq search` because their metadata has been purged from the system but a copy of their files should remain in the main storage area.

 ## Results

-Of 743 items, all but one had a duplicate attachments directory under the main storage area.
+Live items: of 743 items, all but one had a duplicate attachments directory under the main storage area.
 Of those 742 items, only 3 had differences in their file lists: 1 item (a 2016 test of character-encoding issues of uploaded filenames which has since been fixed) had 2 of the same file with different names and 2 items had an additional thumbnail image in the INDUS filestore which the main directory did not have, probably because it was generated after the storage change.
 I manually removed the attachments from these 3 items and then reran the script to delete the 740 duplicate attachments directories.
 There was no noticeable impact on disk usage per `df -h` before and after the script.

+Purged items: of 818 items, 595 only existed in the main filestore, 202 items existed in both filestores, and 21 only existed in the INDUS filestore.
+5 items had storage differences; all were related to derivative/preview files and not indicative of any real problem.

+It is odd that so many items have entries in the INDUS filestore, and that some _only_ have files in the INDUS location.
+I reran the script to remove 595 + 202 = 797 directories from main storage, but that still leaves 202 + 21 = 243 directories under the INDUS filestore that should not be there.